sonejostudios/ScribusSimplePhotobook/README.md

 ![screenshot](https://raw.githubusercontent.com/sonejostudios/ScribusSimplePhotobook/master/simple_photobook.png "Layout Example")

-__Description__
+## Description
 There are 2 scripts with different functions.

-1. Auto-Photobook
-This will create 9x9 and/or a 4x4 layout with guides and optionally fill them with pictures found in a choosen folder.
+1. Auto-Photobook: This will create 9x9 and/or a 4x4 layout with guides and optionally fill them with pictures found in a choosen folder.
 This script is good to automatically create a whole photo book out of an image collection.
 This will create a new document on each start.

-2. Simple-Photobook
-This script needs to be started on each page.
+2. Simple-Photobook: This script needs to be started on each page.
 It generates the choosen layout on the page.

-__Use them in Scribus__
+## Use them in Scribus
 1. Download the scripts to your computer
 2. Start Scribus (you'll need Scribus >= 1.5.5.)
 3. Go to the menu "Scripter", choose "Execute Script..." and point to the script you want to use.